Docker-compose

 Docker-compose components

-Docker-compose is one of the methods to create components within [bunnyshell.yaml](environment-definition)
+Docker Compose is one of the methods to create components within [bunnyshell.yaml](environment-definition)

 .